TopoSimplify/demos/constrainedRDP/README.md

-## Topologically Constrained Douglas-Peucker Line Simplification
+## Topologically Consistent Douglas-Peucker Line Simplification
 Constrained simplification of arbitrary polylines in the context of arbitrary planar geometries.
 [Download][9] and try it on Windows, Linux or Mac.

 ### how to use